Home, Team Titin: TTN – Related muscle and heart disorders

 How changes in the Titin (TTN) gene can impact health Changes in the TTN (titin) gene can affect the heart

-Titin variants often cause problems with the heart’s pumping ability (dilated cardiomyopathy) and can also cause abnormalities of the heart rhythm, such as atrial fibrillation.
+Some single variants in TTN often cause problems with the heart’s pumping ability (dilated cardiomyopathy) and can also cause abnormalities of the heart rhythm, such as atrial fibrillation.
 There are many different types of titin variants, and heart disorders are usually associated with a specific subset of variants that shorten the titin protein.
 These are called “truncating” variants.
 Other types of titin variants, such as missense variants (that change a single “letter” in the titin gene) are common and are less likely to be harmful.
-If a person is born with two truncating titin variants, they may develop muscle weakness and heart problems from an early age.
-More frequently, however, people carry only a single truncating variant.
+If a person is born with two truncating titin variants (autosomal recessive inheritance), they may develop muscle weakness and heart problems from an early age.
+More frequently, however, people carry only a single truncating variant (autosomal dominant inheritance).
+In rare cases, titinopathy may come from changes in two different genes (digenic inheritance, such as TTN + SKRP3).
 It is a good idea for everyone who carries a titin truncating variant to have a checkup from a heart doctor, even if they feel well.

 Changes in the titin gene can lead to a spectrum of muscle and heart disorders.
 Age of onset can range from before birth (infancy) to adulthood.
 The severity of the impact on health is variable.